 Basically, Lorals ($25 for pack of 4) are the lovechild of lingerie and dental dams.
 Dental dams are, as a reminder, a simple sheet made of latex or nitrile that can be held over a vulva or anus during cunnilingus or analingus to prevent the exchange of infection-causing bacteria, and therefore reduce the risk of STIs and intestinal infections.
 In fact, the very reason Cristol says she created Lorals was to offer a no-hands-required variation of the dental dam.
 “I wanted people with STIs to be able to have as much oral as they want with the help of a barrier that also makes them feel sexy.”
-[Editor’s note: At the time of publication, Lorals has not yet been FDA-approved as a barrier method for STI prevention.
-Cristol anticipates approval to be granted by the end of the year.]

 “I wanted people with STIs to be able to have as much oral as they want with the help of a barrier that also makes them feel sexy.” —Melanie Cristol, founder and CEO of Lorals

-While not yet officially approved for safe-sex dental dam use, there are plenty of other reasons to get down with Lorals underwear.
+There are plenty of other reasons to get down with Lorals underwear.
 For one, they remedy common turn-offs tied to oral play, such as self-consciousness around scent or taste, says sex educator Kait Scalisi, MPH, founder of Passion By Kait, a platform designed to help people discover what brings them pleasure.
 “They can also help prevent beard burn, gender dysphoria, pelvic pain, and hypersensitivity to make it easier to actually experience pleasure during oral sex.”

 The latex panties also work really well for couples who want to ease into exploring oral anal and anal fingering, because they cover the anus, thus eliminating any worry about issues relating to fecal matter.
 Furthermore, Cristol says many two-vulva couples enjoy wearing them during scissoring.